-39 Jenni Marsh, "The Chinese phone giant that beat Apple to Africa, CNN Business, 10 October 2018.
+39 Jenni Marsh, The Chinese phone giant that beat Apple to Africa, CNN Business, 10 October 2018.
 40 Other well-known Transsion brands include Infinix and Intel.

-41 These include Amharic, Hausa, and Swahili.42 According to the 2017-18 Brand Africa 100 report, published by African Business magazine.
+41 These include Amharic, Hausa, and Swahili.
+42 According to the 2017-18 Brand Africa 100 report, published by African Business magazine.

-43 Enguérand Renault, Djibouti, un micro-État ultraconnecté', Le Figaro, 30 November 2018.
+43 Enguérand Renault, 'Djibouti, un micro-État ultraconnecté', Le Figaro, 30 November 2018.

 44 It is important to note that the debate around OBOR investments is not only relevant to Africa.
-It is a debate 45 Tris important to not and the vestment.
-Most recently, it was evident following Chinese investment in Italy.
-45 Staff, Reality Check: Is China burdening Africa with debt2 BBC, 5 November 2018.
+It is a debate 45 Staff, 'Reality Check: Is China burdening Africa with debt?'
+BBC, 5 November 2018.
 46 In 2018, Sri Lanka handed over the port of Hambantota, following a debt of over \$1 billion to China.
 Maria not so forthcoming.47 In a period in which the budgets of IMF and World Bank are under increasing scrutiny, they have a point.

-Abi-Habib, How China Got Sri Lanka to Cough Up a Port, New York Times, 25 June 2018.
+Abi-Habib, 'How China Got Sri Lanka to Cough Up a Port', New York Times, 25 June 2018.